Privacy

 Wellness Living

-Operate, host and provide the functionality enabling Swimming Matters to send marketing and transactional email communications to our swimmers and prospective swimmers.
-View the MailChimp privacy policy here
+Operates, hosts and provides the functionality enabling Swimming Matters to send marketing and transactional email communications to our swimmers and prospective swimmers.

 Your Rights